 Recommended Course of Study and SBWL Structure

-Our specialization program should provide students with a number of different career options, e.g.:
+Our specialization program prepares students for a high number of different career options, including:

 IT Manager / Decision Maker